-The FASB issued ASC 280, Segment Reporting, which established standards for disclosures about products and services, geographic areas and major customers.
+ASC Topic No. 280, "Segment Reporting," establishes standards for disclosures about products and services, geographic areas and major customers.
 The Company currently operates one reporting segment; full-service, casual dining, Mexican food restaurants.
+Additionally, we operate in one geographic area: the United States of America.